barneyb/aoc-2018/README.md

     Part One: 17
     Part Two: 14

+For some problems (e.g., Day 11), AoC doesn't provide `input.txt`, just a small snippet directly on the page.
+You'll need to stick it in `input.txt` yourself, as that's the only way to get input in to the solver.

 Days available for solving may be enumerated by passing `list` as the sole argument.
 Initially, only Day 0 will be available: